biosaxs-dev/molass-develop/_sources/chapters/07/documentation.md

 ### Book Update Cycle

-We repeat the following cycle to update, brief descriptions of which will follow below.
+So far, we have described the intial procudure required only once when you create a new book.
+Atfer that, we repeat the following cycle to update, brief descriptions of which will follow below.

     ・ edit manually
     ・ generate locally